 Have you ever noticed molds growing within a solid block of cheese*?
 Probably not.
 This is because most molds need oxygen to grow.
 Within a solid piece of cheese, there isn’t any oxygen, so molds won’t grow.

 However, a piece of cheese that’s not been wrapped airtight will be surrounded by oxygen.
 Remember that the air around us contains about 20% oxygen.
 This oxygen enables the molds to thrive!

 *Yes, various types of blue cheeses to contain (blue) molds within the cheese.
 However, these cheese have been punctured with needles to enable these molds to thrive!

 How to prevent mold growth on grated cheese

 In a vacuum pack, all air is pulled out of the pack, including the oxygen.
 As such, molds can no long grow.
-This method isn’t commonly used for grated cheese though.
-By pulling a vacuum on the pack, all the separate pieces of cheese are pressed against each other.
+A big disadvantage of this method though is that by pulling the vacuum, all the separate pieces of grated cheese are pressed against each other.
 As a result, when opening the pack the pieces can stick to each other or may form one large clump.

 Modified atmosphere packaging

 It’s why grated cheese manufacturers often this another alternative: modified atmosphere packaging.
 This technique doesn’t eliminate any and all gases from the packaging.
 Instead, it simply replaces the air with a gas of a different composition.
 One that doesn’t contain any oxygen.

 These packs may for instance contain 100% nitrogen.
 The big advantage of this is that there’s still a gas in the pack that protects the individual grated cheese strips from being pressed together.

 Modified atmosphere packaging is an invisible packaging technology that helps to extend the shelf life of wide range of food products!
 It is also commonly used for freshly cut fruits and vegetables, e.g. to prevent browning as well as par-baked breads.